nodejs/node/doc/api/test.md

 This function is used to mock the exports of ECMAScript modules, CommonJS modules, and Node.js builtin modules.
 Any references to the original module prior to mocking are not impacted.
+In order to enable module mocking, Node.js must be started with the [`--experimental-test-module-mocks`][] command-line flag.

 The following example demonstrates how a mock is created for a module.

 ```js
 test('mocks a builtin module in both module systems', async (t) => {